The New York Knicks Reportedly Tried To Trade For Pacers' Chris Duarte After The Draft, So How Would It Have Turned Out?

-The New York Knicks Reportedly Tried To Make A Trade With The Pacers After The NBA Draft; How Would It Have Turned Out If It Happened?
+The Knicks Reportedly Tried To Make This Trade After The Draft; How Would It Have Turned Out If It Happened?

 The Indiana Pacers will host the New York Knicks in Indianapolis on Wednesday evening, so it's a good time to look at back at what happened after the NBA Draft.